dfinity/examples/motoko/ios-notifications/README.md

 ## Disclaimer

 This is an example dapp that demonstrates the potential of integrating a dapp with native apps.

-Please be mindful when considering this code for production, specially about your APN Certificate Key provided by apple and how to store this information.
+Please be mindful when considering this code for production and be mindful of:

+1. The integration with II in this example is using a local app scheme:// which is known to be vulnerable to App-in-the-Middle attacks where multiple app's would try to claim the same scheme.
+To prevent this in your production code you should look at setting up [universal links](https://developer.apple.com/documentation/xcode/supporting-universal-links-in-your-app).
+1. APN Certificate Key provided by apple needs to be safely stored to avoid a malicious actor from being able to send notitications to your app users.